davatorium/rofi/doc/themer.md

 }
 ```

-The global properties has to be at the top of the file, the rest can freeĺy be mixed.
+The global properties an freeĺy be mixed between entries.

 Each property is constructed like:
 ```